mo-shawa/Blackjack/pseudocode.md

     make deck
     shuffle deck
-    push from deck to player hand x 2 push from deck to house hand x 2
+    push from deck to player hand x 2 push from deck to dealer hand x 2
     // using pop or unshift might be good